quarkus-qe/quarkus-openshift-test-suite/README.md

   We could support S2I-less deployments relatively easily (would currently require Docker to be installed, but Docker-less builds are being prototyped).
   Supporting S2I source builds is more complex, as you need the application source stored in some Git repo, and when you're working on the test suite, you want your local changes, not something out there on GitHub.
 - To be able to customize URL path for route awaiting.
-- To be able to deploy additional resources before the application.
-  I can see a `@Repeatable` annotation called e.g. `@AdditionalResources` whose `value` would be a URL to some YAML file that would be deployed.
-  As a special case, we would handle the `classpath:` prefix and load the denoted classloader resource.
 - To be able to cleanup the project before running the test.
   Could be just a simple annotation `@CleanupProject` added on the test class.
 - To be able to run tests in an ephemeral namespace.